 When does it end?This year, Ramadan will finish on 5-6 July.
 The month of fasting culminates with the festival of Eid ul-Fitr, which takes place either 29 or 30 days after the beginning of the month.
 The date is determined by the first confirmed sighting of the new moon and there is often controversy about when it starts, with different countries observing it on different days.

 The festivities begin with early morning prayers and breakfast, followed by a day of feasting with friends and family.
 Many Muslims don their best clothes to celebrate eating their first daylight meal in a month and give thanks to Allah for giving them strength and self-control.
 Gifts are often exchanged and homes are decorated to mark one of the most important days in the Muslim calendar.
-But it is also a time of reflection, forgiveness and altruism.
+But it is also a time of reflection, forgiveness, and altruism.
 "We should remember that Eid is really a time to remember Allah and to feel the joy that comes to us once we meet obligations toward Him," says Mission Islam.
 "If you participate in the fasting, the celebration becomes even more meaningful!"

 What are the rules in Muslim countries during Ramadan?In many Muslim countries, visitors are expected to abide by the restrictions of Ramadan, at least in public, meaning no eating, drinking, chewing gum or smoking during the day.
 The UK Foreign Office says non-Muslims should show respect to those who are fasting and pay attention so as not to offend Islamic values.
-It also warns that in some countries "if you demonstrate culturally insensitive behaviour that offends, you could be arrested".
-Loud music and dancing is considered disrespectful during Ramadan and some restaurants will close or operate amended opening hours.
-Travellers are advised to stock up on food in their hotel room, unless they want to rise early for a big predawn breakfast and stay up late to break the fast.
-The Foreign Office even warns that driving "may be more erratic than usual, particularly during the later afternoon and early evening", and tells travellers to be patient and show tolerance during this time.
+It also warns that in some countries "if you demonstrate culturally insensitive behavior that offends, you could be arrested".
+Loud music and dancing are considered disrespectful during Ramadan and some restaurants will close or operate amended opening hours.
+Travelers are advised to stock up on food in their hotel room, unless they want to rise early for a big predawn breakfast and stay up late to break the fast.
+The Foreign Office even warns that driving "may be more erratic than usual, particularly during the later afternoon and early evening", and tells travelers to be patient and show tolerance during this time.

 What's Vimto got to do with it?Somewhat surprisingly, the annual fasting month seems to have a positive impact on the sales of Vimto.